 The current state of affairs around the world is uncertain to say the least.
-As we try to fervently reduce cases and diminish the potential harm to the groups most vulnerable to COVID-19, it’s been mandated that people in the United States shelter-in-place and self-quarantine in an effort to “flatten the curve.”
+As we try to fervently reduce cases and diminish the potential harm to the groups most vulnerable to COVID-19, it’s been mandated that people in the United States shelter-in-place, work remotely, and self-quarantine in an effort to “flatten the curve.”

 The result of these orders?
 The biggest stock market single-day crash since 2008, absolutely insane hand sanitizer prices, and sweeping work-from-home mandates.
 In the wake of COVID-19, trendsetting companies like Salesforce, Amazon, Twitter, Microsoft, Hive and more have enacted official work from home policies for employees across the United States.
 Large popular events, like Coachella, South by Southwest, and Premier League matches have been cancelled.

 While lockdown and quarantine measures for those exposed are not ideal, we’re in the best place in technological history to enable successful work from home experiences.
 Leading up to our current global health crisis, the number of Americans working exclusively remote has doubled over the last eight years, and currently about 50% of Americans say they spend at least some time working from home (at least 3 hours per day).

 If you need any other momentum indicators, look no further than venture capital spending over the last decade — over a billion dollars in VC funding has gone into collaboration platforms.
 Additionally, company spending on collaboration software is slated to reach $45 billion in 2020.
 These are numbers you can’t ignore.

 The challenge here is that there are a bevy of tools to choose from, and the it’s hard to distinguish which tools are absolutely essential.
 While working from home, you need a few things: a place to collaborate with your team, video chatting software, tech that lets you virtually connect to your work computer, and a tool to chat.
 Ahead, we’ve outlined our must-have picks in those categories.